 Nick Voulvoulis BSc (Hons) MSc DIC PhD DMS is a Reader in Environmental Technology at Imperial College’s Centre for Environmental Policy.
 He is an international expert in environmental management, especially where science and engineering interface with public policy.
 He leads the Environmental Quality Research Group and is the Director of the internationally renowned MSc in Environmental Technology at Imperial.

 The underlying principle for the interdisciplinary nature of his research is the application of science to solve environmental problems and sustainability challenges, by empowering society through knowledge and innovation; in other words technology in its original meaning.
 Life-cycle assessment, multi-criteria analysis and risk assessment are some of the tools he employs to explore the interactions and interdependencies between human and natural systems, to support business decision making, and policy formulation and implementation.
+Impacts to society, community participation in science and links between knowledge management and environmental behaviour are also important areas of his work.
+For example, Nick is the Director of the OPAL Soil Centre.

 His current research is exploring the potential of systems thinking in water policy (GLOBAQUA), investigating the fate of nanomaterials during wastewater treatment (NANORISK), developing tools to address the conflicting demands of the water-energy-food nexus (Anglian Water research programme), and delivering options for “closing the loop” in resources management (Veolia research programme), to enable transition to a safer, circular and sustainable future.

-He has developed and sustained research partnerships and strategic collaborations with a number of key companies in Water and Resources Management.
+Nick has developed and sustained research partnerships and strategic collaborations with a number of key companies in Water and Resources Management.
 Putting together world renowned research teams, these initiatives have increased technological expertise, have helped to bring young talent into the low carbon economy, and have facilitated closer working relationships between industry and the research and teaching community at Imperial College.
 For example, with Professor Steve Kaye from Anglian Water he has been directing a very successful partnership between Imperial College and Anglian Water (since 2002).

-Dr Voulvoulis is the Associate Editor for Environmental Management, an international peer reviewed journal published by Springer that covers the use and conservation of natural resources, the protection of habitats and the control of hazards.
+Dr Voulvoulis is the Associate Editor of Environmental Management, an international peer reviewed journal published by Springer that covers the use and conservation of natural resources, the protection of habitats and the control of hazards.
 He is also on the Editorial Board for AIMS Environmental Science and for Environmental Nanotechnology, Management and Science.
 He was recently the editor of the special issue of AIMS ENVIRONMENTAL SCIENCE: Pollution and Chemicals in the Environment.

 For publications and research profile also see: